The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Short definition: The minimum level of laser energy required to fragment a given pigment effectively.

 Below this threshold, the laser heats the pigment without fragmenting it.
-Above it, fragmentation becomes effective.
-This threshold is specific to each pigment–wavelength combination and may vary according to ink depth and chemical composition.
+Above it, fragmentation is effective.
+This threshold is specific to each pigment-wavelength combination and can vary with the depth and chemical composition of the ink.

 Spot size

-Short definition: The diameter of the laser beam on the skin surface, influencing penetration and effective fluence.
+Short definition: The diameter of the laser beam at the skin surface, influencing penetration and effective fluence.

-Spot size is expressed in millimeters.
-A larger spot size allows better penetration depth because it reduces relative beam scattering.
-It is adjusted together with fluence to reach the pigment destruction threshold at the desired depth.
+Spot size is expressed in millimetres.
+A larger spot size allows better penetration at depth because it reduces the relative scattering of the beam.
+It is adjusted in combination with fluence to reach the pigment destruction threshold at the desired depth.

 See also: Fluence, Optical scattering, Energy gradient.